menu

 Overview

 Virgilina is a tiny town located in the state of Virginia.
 With a population of 123 people and just one neighborhood, Virgilina is the 413th largest community in Virginia.
-Virgilina has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Virgilina has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce